 Guide: Applying for credit

 ‘Credit’ is the general name given to a sum of money that is made available for someone to borrow.
-This could be money that is borrowed and repaid over a very short space of time, or credit with a repayment period of months or years.
-Credit comes in useful in a wide range of situations – for example, it may allow a large purchase to be made, such as a house or a car, where the borrower doesn’t have the entire purchase price up front but can borrow it from a lender and then pay it off in installments.
+This could be money that is borrowed and repaid over a very short space of time or credit with a repayment period of months or years.
+Credit comes in useful in a wide range of situations – for example, it may allow a large purchase to be made, such as a house or a car, where the borrower doesn’t have the entire purchase price up front but can borrow it from a lender and then pay it off in instalments.
 This is a short guide to applying for credit and the easiest ways to make sure that you borrow responsibly.

 What kind of credit is available?